roryprimrose/roryprimrose.github.io/_posts/2006-03-16-code-conversion-pitfalls.md

   Failed: IsNullOrEmpty returns false for ThisValue
 {% endhighlight %}

-<p>Definately a different result.
-The reason for the difference is how the VB and C# code has been compiled down to IL. </p>
+Definately a different result.
+The reason for the difference is how the VB and C# code has been compiled down to IL.

-<p>Reflector shows the following for the VB program:</p>
+Reflector shows the following for the VB program:

 {% highlight vbnet linenos %}
 Private Sub RunTests(ByVal sTestName As String, ByVal sTest As String)